-On your fresh map you will need to add a ‘Driving Route’ layer, as the default layer does let us add waypoints.
-Use the little point to point icon and click ‘Add driving route’ in the drop down menu.
+On your fresh map, you will need to add a ‘Driving Route’ layer, as the default layer does let us add waypoints.
+Use the little point to point icon and click ‘Add driving route’ in the drop-down menu.

 Now we can create our route.
-Either add destinations manually to the layer in the left hand panel, or draw a route directly on the map.
+Either add destinations manually to the layer in the left-hand panel or draw a route directly on the map.
 You can drag the route around as you like, rearrange waypoints and generally tinker until you have your perfect ride laid out.

 Give the route a name, by clicking on the title at the top.
 You can also delete the original default layer too or use it to add points of interest along your route.

 Now we can export out route.
 Google My Maps supports the standard KML/KMZ format.
-The top menu (three dots next to title) has the option to export.
+The top menu (three dots next to the title) has the option to export.

 Click download and save the file somewhere handy.
-Next we need to convert this KML route format to the GPX format, which is what our phone GPS app will read.
+Next, we need to convert this KML route format to the GPX format, which is what our phone GPS app will read.
 This can easily be done with a free webpage GPX converter at GPS Visualiser.
 Simply upload your KML file and hit convert.

 We can then download the new GPX file, which we will be copying to your phone shortly.